DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Text is often used in non-descriptive or non-narrative ways.

 **Going electronic: Advantages and issues**
 As artists/designers books essentially represent a reflection around the medium itself, it is not a question of going electronic and considering the accompanying 'advantages and issues'.
 There aren't advantages or disadvantages in choosing a digital format or a print edition, it's a different choice that determines the artist book from the start.
 Also, choosing an electronic format like EPUB for an artist/designer book means to master the specificities of such formats.
-This seems to be one of the reason why there are few digital artists' books <!--Margreet: Can we mention examples here?
-Or can this be solved Sol LeWitt as well? --> <!--Pia: I dont think soll LeWitt suffices here, maybe a badlands example?-->, except for electronic reproductions of artists' paper books on such websites as Ubu Web and Monoskop.
+This seems to be one of the reason why there are few digital artists' books, except for electronic reproductions of artists' paper books on such websites as Ubu Web and Monoskop.

 When working on an electronic edition of an already existing print artist/designer book, the most important thing thus is the choice of the file format.
 The specifications of the format (and medium in general, as mentioned above) determine the end result extensively.
 Furthermore, here too, the quality of images and the relation between text and images is important.
 Where an artists' book is not primarily a reflection of its medium, and electronic publication of a book or pamphlet is principally not difficult (a good example would be Sol LeWitt's 1968 "Sentences on Conceptual Art"), advantages of digitalization are similar to those in other genres: the more elaborate possibilities offered in interactive material, outreach of the publication, reach of new audiences, and friendliness for reusing text and images.

 ##4) Art/design periodical
 - Heavy in use of both texts and images;
 - Both images and texts take central role;
 - Use of images is both primary and secondary;